mitsukiyouko555/cyanscythe-and-goldenmage/assets/content/CharacterRecognizer/characterRecognizer.md

 ### 1. Small Dataset

 The Cats vs Dogs dataset is HUGE at over 25,000 Images to train on.
-I draw my ocs pretty inconsistently lol...
+I draw my ocs pretty inconsistently (in terms of who I draw more) lol...
 I mainly draw Maxus and Hydra and don't draw the others as much.

 As such, I will have to draw an even amount of art per character.